Generative AI in legal research: Opportunities and risks

 The most obvious benefit of using GenAI for things like legal research is simple: GenAI can save a vast amount of time and make you more efficient.

 The models can process and analyze large volumes of legal texts much faster than humans.
-GenAI thus allows lawyers and legal professionals to better spend their time on things for which they are uniquely qualified and which GenAI can’t do (see my recent article from a CES Keynote discussing these efficiencies).
+GenAI thus allows lawyers and legal professionals to spend their time better on things for which they are uniquely qualified and which GenAI can’t do (see my recent article from a CES Keynote discussing these efficiencies).

 GenAI can also identify patterns and connections that human researchers might miss.
 It can analyze vast sums of data quickly, while human analysis to do the same work would often take too long and cost too much to be practical.